 The Alumni Association serves the university's 40,000 living alumni and promotes their continued involvement with ESU.
-The Board of Directors state that their mission is to "foster camaraderie, prosperity and the achievement of goals and endeavors set forth by the Association and the University."
+The Board of Directors state that their mission is to "foster camaraderie, prosperity and the achievement of goals and endeavors set forth by the Association and the university."
 They have four standing committees (Volunteerism, Administrative, Programs and Communications) to perform the bulk of their work.

-Some of the benefits and services alumni can take advantage of are: access to an online community where they can see and register for the latest events as well as find classmates and network, receive the Alumni Herald which is produced three times a year and contains information on the happenings in the lives of classmates and University news, and get discounts on car/home/renters insurance, to name a few.
+Some of the benefits and services alumni can take advantage of are: 1) access to an online community where they can see and register for the latest events as well as find classmates and network, 2) receive the Alumni Herald which is produced three times a year and contains information on the happenings in the lives of classmates and university news, and 3) get discounts on car/home/renters insurance, to name a few.

 For over 100 years East Stroudsburg alumni have also financially supported their alma mater.
 Whenever their help was needed with new initiatives, alumni rose to the challenge.
-This Comprehensive Campaign, Today's Dream, Tomorrow's Reality, is a first for ESU and alumni have been instrumental.
+The Comprehensive Campaign, Today's Dream, Tomorrow's Reality, is a first for ESU and alumni leadership has been instrumental.
 The focal point of the campaign is the building of a new state of the art Science and Technology Center.
-Other areas of the Campaign are Scholarship endowment, Annual Funds, Art and Athletic renovations.
+Other areas of the Campaign are Scholarship endowment, annual funds, arts and athletic renovations.